NSW RSL, SOLDIER ON and SHINE for Kids combine forces in a new youth mentoring program

 The new program will deliver services in a culturally respectful way, working with Aboriginal and Torres Strait Islander young people and their families; and young people and their families from Culturally and Linguistic Diverse (CALD) backgrounds.

-Mentors will be drawn from the RSL and will be referred to SHINE for Kids for participation.
-An initial application of interest will be submitted online to the RSL who will forward potential volunteers to SHINE for Kids for assessment and interview.
+Mentors will be come from the RSL and Soldier On and will be referred to SHINE for Kids for participation.
+Initial applications of interest can be submitted online to the RSL who will forward potential volunteers to SHINE for Kids for assessment and interview.

 For young people in custody, the relationship between mentor and mentee will begin at least 3 months prior to the young person being released from custody and contact will occur on a fortnightly basis.
 Upon release, the mentor will provide 1:1 support to the young person for a period of 12 months, participating in social outings and other activities tailored to meet the needs and interests of the young person.